The J. McClelland Cellars Squad

 Anthony III is CEO of Scotto Cellars.
 Paul Scotto is Director of Winemaking for all Scotto Family brands and his own Sera Fina Cellars from Amador County.
 Natalie Scotto-Woods is COO and Operations Director of Scotto Cellars and Proprietor of J. McClelland Cellars, and Michael Scotto is Production and General Manager Scotto Cellars.
 Together this fifth generation is continuing to build strong relationships with both trade and consumers while expanding distribution throughout the U.S. and eleven export markets.

-John is widely recognized as an iconic figure in the California wine industry.
-Having put his permanent stamp on many facets of the industry, he is regarded as one of it’s un-sung heroes with six decades of service and innovation in winemaking, vineyard management, national sales, marketing and brand development.
+Throughout John's 60-year wine industry career he was widely recognized as an iconic figure in California wine.
+Having put his permanent stamp on many facets of the industry, he is still regarded as one of its un-sung heroes with six decades of service and innovation in winemaking, vineyard management, national sales, marketing and brand development.

 He served as Chairman of the California Wine Institute and has held leadership positions in the Wine Growers Association, Association of Wine Educators and was named a Supreme Knight in Brotherhood of the Knights of the Vine.
 He has held numerous senior positions including President of both Almaden and Geyser Peak and General Manager of Alderbrook.

 John was born in New York City and grew up in Long Island.
 At 15 his family moved to Southern California where he later graduated from UCLA with a degree in English literature.
 While his degree did not directly lead to his stellar wine industry career, it did cement his love of writing and quest for learning more about the history of wine and its cultural impact.